 All Kids either love to read or love being read to – either one is beneficial.

 Reading is a simple pleasure that can be shared together.
 Take turns in reading aloud and share the selection of the book that is being chosen.

-That way they can chose a favourite subject and you can chose a new topic of interest to broaden horizons.
+That way they can choose a favourite subject and you can choose a new topic of interest to broaden your horizons.

 Tip #10- Take a break

 When you feel your patience is wearing thin with the kids and you are getting a little frustrated or even tired, take a break.